Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 It is suggested to generally follow these steps to make the setup process easier and faster:

-I. Client instances
+I. Client instance

-Launch & initialise the firstclient dedicated EC2-Instance.
+Launch & initialise the client dedicated EC2-Instance.

 When it is running, update Linux packages (sudo yum update -y).